miraculixx/simplescrapy/README.md

 # simplescrapy
 simple scrapy test

-this tests a scripted mass crawler
+this tests a scripted mass crawler and provides a solution to keep scrapy happy.

 ## setup